aa-m-sa/boxbot/README.md

 use this for anything.

 However, if you insist:
+* Branch `master` *should* be a stable version.
+It might also go on full rampage on your irc channel.
+* See `requirements.txt`, install packages if necessary.
-Create a 'config.yaml' and 'config-test.yaml' files, see 'config-example.yaml' for syntax.
+* Create a 'config.yaml' and 'config-test.yaml' files, see
+'config-example.yaml' for syntax.
 Run by executing the script 'bin/boxbot'.

 ## license ##